Taxes in Sweden

 Should you move to Sweden, your everyday life here will involve the Swedish Tax Agency at some point.
 It is not only the government agency in charge of collecting taxes, it also manages civil registration of private individuals in Sweden.

 Sweden has around 8 million taxable people, and a majority of these submit their annual tax return electronically.
-In 2023, more than 6.9 million did.
+In 2023, more than 7 million people did.